HimanshuMishra123/aws-devops-zero-to-hero/day-25/additional_notes.md

-AWS Config is a service provided by Amazon Web Services (AWS) that enables you to assess, audit, and evaluate the configurations of your AWS resources.
-AWS Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
+AWS Config is a service from Amazon Web Services that helps you monitor and manage the configurations of your AWS resources.
+It continuously tracks and records changes to your resources and allows you to check if they meet specific settings or rules you define.
+This helps ensure your resources are configured correctly and comply with your policies.
 Here’s an overview of AWS Config:

 # Key Features of AWS Config
 Resource Inventory: